eLearning Gamification: 3 questions to help you start playing

 - Achieved 11% higher in terms of factual knowledge

 - Had a 9% increase in retention rate

 This shows that gamification not only helps online learners acquire knowledge and skills more effectively, but also it allows them to retain information and commit it to long term memory for future use.

 So, with that in mind, where do you begin?
-I’ve comprised 3 questions to kick start the process of gamification in your organisation effectively.
+I’ve comprised 3 questions to kick start the process of gamification in your organization effectively.

 - How will we measure its success?Knowing what you want to measure and how you will track the analytics are paramount to putting purpose behind the play.
 Taking the time to finalize what you want to measure will optimize both the efforts and money spent to convert your materials into gamified content, and highlight the return on your investment.